Generative AI Has Come Quick: What’s Out, What’s Coming, and What to Consider.

 ChatGPT generates text from text prompts through a chatbot, but that’s not all generative AI can do.
 The popularity of ChatGPT also brought attention to OpenAI’s image generation tool.
 DALL-E 2 generates images from text prompts through a chatbot.

-Which generative AI tools might you consider for social media and digital marketing?
+Which generative AI tools will you use for digital and social media marketing?

 Despite the mass attention, AI tools have been around for years.